3sne/Internet-Technologies-Lab/Readme.md

 ## NOTE
 To remove the ugly default .NET styling, you can use the css classes in the `ext/` directory. <br>
-It contains minified precompiled css and js from the MDB library.<br>
+It contains minified precompiled css and js from the boostrap library.<br>
 <hr>

 ### Sample Usage